Pennisetum glaucum, Setaria glauca

 P. glaucum is a temperate species, especially in Europe and North America.

 It prefers fertile soils, rich in nitrogen.

 Additional Crop Information

-Also in Bourbon cotton, soybean, barley, potato, beetroot, plantain,sugarcane, coffee (arabica), Ananas, tobacco
+Also in soybean, barley, potato, beetroot, plantain, sugarcane, coffee (arabica), pineapple, tobacco

 Integrated Crop Management

-Hand removal or cultivation as needed before seeds are produced can control infestations.
+Manual removal or cultivation as needed before seeds mature can help control infestations.

 Choose directly from Category